turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 3. If you know the correct schema name for the given properties, you can enter it manually.
 If there are more than one name for the same value you can  enter each name separated by a semicolon.
 Each is searched during synchronization.

-4. To reset the settings to the Spoon Server default, select Defaults.
+4. To reset the settings to the Turbo Server default, select Defaults.

 **Choosing Items to Synchronize**